UND34Dz/UND34D/README.md

 **TODO**
 -------------
-- [ ] Restructure tabs into more user friendly
+- [ ] Restructure tabs into more user friendly (NOT NEED IF WE DO CHECKBOX BELOW)

 - [ ] Restructure Gui into something else for example what cherax looks like